 Peru Historical Foundation is sponsoring a trophy for the best entry, individual or group. focusing on a historical event/innovation of Nebraska.

-Nebraska City Museum Association is sponsoring an award with individual trophis for the best use of oral history interviews in an individual or group entry.
+The Nebraska City Museum Association is sponsoring an award with individual trophies for the best use of oral history interviews in an individual or group entry.